openshift/installer/tests/jenkins-jobs/README.md

 * `DRY_RUN`: Just to build the image.

 If you don't set the `TERRAFORM_UPSTREAM_URL` it will build the image using the tectonic custom terraform version.

+## Tectonic Installer Nightly Trigger

+This file creates a Jenkins job called `tectonic-installer-nightly-trigger` to run the tests against the `Tectonic Installer` in the `master` branch.
+This job will run everyday around 3AM UTC time.

+Parameters:

+* No input parameters are required.